 4. Be Patient With Your Progress

 Don't go overboard the second you're running on the regular.
-Woods suggests that new-to-running athletes start with some sort of walk-and-run plan, at a maximum of three days of activity per week.
-"You don't want to do too much too soon," Woods says.
+New-to-running athletes should start with some sort of walk-and-run plan, at a maximum of three days of activity per week.
+"You don't want to do too much too soon," says Jes Woods, a Nike running and Brooklyn Track Club ultra and trail coach.
 "While hitting new milestones is great, you shouldn't be making big jumps that could lead to injury."